Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 However, biological tissues typically exhibit both elastic and viscoelastic behavior due to the combined action of elastin and collagen \cite{Mow1980}.
 Linear viscoelastic effects can be incorporated into traditional linear Biot dynamics by considering the viscoelastic strain and possibly adjusting the formula for the local fluid content accordingly (depending on the specific scenario considered, either focusing on incompressible or compressible constituents).
 Some early works on poro-viscoelastic solids and their modeling are \cite{Coussy2003,Sanchez1980}.
 This work considers the simplest (linear) visco-elasticity inclusion: the Kelvin-Voigt type \cite{Bociu2016,Bociu2023}.
 We remark that the viscoelastic effects may be of interest also for geophysical applications.
 Indeed, traditionally, they were considered in the displacement dynamics by invoking the so-called secondary consolidation \cite{Murad1996,Gaspar2008}, for instance, for studies on clays.

-This paper uses the full intertial Biot's system for describing poro-viscoelasticity, which is formally equivalent to thermoelasticity and thermo-viscoelasticity problems \cite{Showalter2000}.
-Fully-dynamic thermoelasticity can be used in the context of earthquake modeling.
+This paper uses the full inertial Biot's system for describing poro-viscoelasticity, which is formally equivalent to thermoelasticity and thermo-viscoelasticity problems \cite{Showalter2000}.
+For instance, fully dynamic thermoelasticity can be used in the context of earthquake modeling.
 Indeed, a mechanical source of elastic waves induces a temperature field whose heat flow equalizes the temperature difference with the surroundings, giving rise to energy dissipation.
 On the other hand, a heat source generates elastic or viscoelastic waves \cite{Carcione2018}.
 Some \textit{proof-of-concept} numerical results in the direction of thermoelasticity are presented in this paper.
 Including viscous effects in the thermoelasticity theory may be useful for describing the behavior of the elastomers under large strains \cite{Boukamel2001}.

 This paper aims to provide a general and unified framework for studying thermo/poro- viscoelasticity problems in both their quasi-static and dynamic forms (i.e., considering inertial terms).
 Specifically, the treatment of the model problem highlights which terms are more or less significant depending on the values of the physical parameters and, consequently, on the reference application.
 Second, the stability analysis of the problem is developed to have only weak constraints on the model parameters; in particular, it is designed to be robust to the presence of the inertial terms within the two equations and the parameters describing the viscoelasticity characteristics in the model problem.
+We notice that the stability estimate obtained in this paper is not robust with respect to the conductivity coefficient, the second Lamé parameter and the first viscoelasticity retardation time.
+However, in the numerical results section, we observe that the proposed scheme is (at least) numerically robust with respect to low values of these model parameters.